sarahhayounggoldman/sarahhayounggoldman/README.md

 - 📫 To access any private repositories ... e-mail me your [GitHub username!](mailto:sg110@wellesley.edu?subject=Test)
 - ☕ To get in touch ... connect with me on [LinkedIn!](https://www.linkedin.com/in/sarahhayounggoldman/)

 #### Prev: Data Engineering @ The Hartford, using AI for risk engineering.
 Currently: AI/ML fellow @ Break Through Tech MIT, working with Cadence Design Systems to build an RCA model using ML.
+Incoming: Systems @ McMaster-Carr.